La Palma – Cumbre Vieja volcano route

 Ruta de los Volcanes track beneath the rolling clouds of Cumbre Nueva.

-Cumbre Nueva tablecloth cloud
+Cumbre Nueva rolling curtain cloud

 The first part of the track from El Pilar goes beneath the perpetual cloud tumbling over the Cumbre Nueva ridge.
 It’s mesmerizing to see how it weaves in and out between the trees on the meandering path.
-Then you emerge from the forest up to the first craters of Pico Birigoyo, and follow the path all the way south along the ridge.
-The views are breathtaking all around.
-From Pico Birigoyo you can look across the top of the rolling tablecloth cloud towards the massive Caldera de la Taburiente in the north.
+Then you emerge from the forest up to the first craters of Pico Birigoyo.
+From there you follow the hiking route all the way south along the Cumbre Vieja ridge.

-Further on to the south you’ll encounter bizarrely shaped crater pits, like the daunting Hoyo Negro.
+Further on to the south you’ll encounter bizarrely shaped crater pits, such as the daunting Hoyo Negro.
 With the recent eruption still fresh in the mind, it’s intimidating to think of the force and huge amounts of lava that must have come out of that giant black pit.
 It last erupted in 1949.

 The daunting Hoyo Negro crater.

-How to hike the Cumbre Vieja volcano route
+How to hike the Cumbre Vieja Volcano Route

 Getting to & from the track

-Cumbre Vieja volcano route hike summary
+Cumbre Vieja Volcano Route hike summary

 Distance: 17,5 kilometres one-way.